nanoc/nanoc.app/content/docs/5-advanced-concepts.md

 Writing Filters
 ---------------

-Filters are classes that inherit from `Nanoc3::Filter`.
+Filters are classes that inherit from `Nanoc::Filter`.
 Writing custom filters is done by subclassing said superclass and overriding the `#run` method, which is responsible for transforming the content.

 A filter has an identifier, which is an unique name that is used in calls to `#filter` in a compilation rule.
 A filter identifier is set using `#identifier`, like this:

-<pre><code class="language-ruby">class CensorFilter &lt; Nanoc3::Filter
+<pre><code class="language-ruby">class CensorFilter &lt; Nanoc::Filter
   identifier :censor

   # (other code here)